-In Duty, we find Horation on his wedding day having much misgivings about his choice, but having given Maria his word, he follows through.
+In Duty, we find Horation on his wedding day having many misgivings about his choice, but having given Maria his word, he follows through.

 Admiral Pellew interrupts his wedding celebration to give Horatio new orders, sending him off to look for a missing ship, the Grasshopper.
 As a wedding present, Pellew also gives Horatio the use of his steward, Doughty (Ron Cook), something Horatio has a hard time adjusting to despite the fact that he’s a much better cook than Styles.

 During a terrible storm, they encounter a quarterboat that was trying to put into Brest with an American woman and a man who appears to be French but claims to be Swiss.
 Both Bush and Hornblower are skeptical of their story.
 However, they follow the woman’s information and do locate the Grasshopper run aground on rocks northwest of Brest.

 During an encounter with the elusive Wolfe once again, Horatio learns that his “guests” are also quite a bit more than they appear.
 When he returns with these guests to Portsmouth, his ship is quarantined to protect the guests’ identity and he is stuck on shore while the men are on the ship.
 Although he gets to spend time with his wife, they end up bickering as she has no understanding of what draws him to his life at sea, nor his feelings toward those who serve him.